cdiazalvarenga/cdiazalvarenga/README.md

 Hello everyone, here are a few words on my current interests and projects:

-- 🔭 Under the supervision of Dr. Stefano Carpin I’m currently working on my research in patrolling games and reinforment learning at the Univeristy of California, Merced.
+- 🔭 Under the supervision of Dr. Stefano Carpin I am currently working on my research in patrolling games and reinforment learning at the Univeristy of California, Merced.

 - 🌱 I’m currently learning about reinforment learning approaches for solving security games and robotics as a discipline.